ngriffiths21/measles-dashboard/src/index.md

 - It mutates quickly, leading to reinfection and making it difficult to develop a vaccine
 - It is new and scientists don't have time to understand it

 Measles not only falls on the better side of each of these factors, it is a nearly ideal version of them.
-It has a long incubation period; tests, quarantine, and even prophylactic vaccination are highly impactful.
+It has a long incubation period; tests, quarantine, and prophylactic vaccination are highly impactful.
 Even a single case can make local news.
 It does not mutate rapidly,[^13] and has one of the most effective vaccines ever developed.
 It is very old, and well understood.
 All this means that public health intervention is very effective.

-It also means that local leaders need to be well equipped to respond.
+It also means that local leaders should be prepared to respond.

 [^13]: This is somewhat surprising because the virus is similar to other viruses that mutate more quickly (it contains RNA, which is not as stable as DNA).
 [Some recent research](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(21)00041-0) shows that the typical immune response to measles targets up to 8 sites on just one of its proteins, and suggests that even if several of the sites were changed by mutation, the immune system would have plenty of working antibodies left to neutralize the infection.

 ## Lowell Community Health Center

 In November 2018, a sick child returned from a trip and was brought to an appointment at Lowell Community Health Center in Lowell, Massachusetts.
 She had contracted measles in a country where it was prevalent.
 There wasn't anything remarkable about the appointment or care of the patient herself; what was remarkable was what followed.
-Apoorva Mandavilli wrote for Undark:
+Apoorva Mandavilli [wrote for Undark](https://undark.org/2019/04/29/measles-containment-infection-outbreak/):

 > Indeed, the arrival of mother and child set off a chain of events and triggered longstanding but rarely tested protocols aimed at containing a measles outbreak.
 It involved hundreds of staff not just at the Lowell Community Health Center, but also the Massachusetts Department of Public Health (DPH), the City of Lowell Health Department, and the local hospital — with thousands of emails and a weeklong flurry of activity that strained the center’s capacities to the limit.
 They would need to figure out exactly who had been in the lobby, in the pharmacy, and in the pediatrics department during the crucial time window when the child with measles was in the facility.
 They would have to get back in touch with the nearly 550 people who may have been exposed as they moved through the center’s spaces, and locate enough vaccine supplies to immunize anyone who needed it, all within 72 hours of the initial exposure.

 This is very different from the kind of response they would have mounted against a COVID or flu exposure.
 Partly this is because measles is wildly contagious, and a serious threat to anyone who crossed paths with the patient and was unvaccinated; partly it is because there was a lot that could be done to help.

+In fact, in the aftermath of the exposure, some of the center's leaders wondered whether they had gone too far.
+They had run the emergency vaccine clinic for a total of six days after the exposure, twice as long as CDC recommends, and this took a huge toll on the center's staff.
+Surprisingly, the state didn't advise them to wind down the clinic earlier and it was ultimately the center itself that decided to close it.
+But it is very challenging to decide to close when even a late vaccine might help.

+One surprise is that they also overestimated how much help they would get from the city and state:

+> "I would have thought that the state department of public health or the city health department would have been leading the effort," says Levine.
+Realizing that the center would have to do the bulk of the work, she says, "that for me was like this 'oh my gosh' moment."

+These health departments simply did not have the capacity to provide much more than advice.
+Most of the work of communicating, figuring out who was exposed, gathering vaccination information, and setting up and running a vaccine clinic was done by the health center.

-Most schools, community centers, public transit systems, restaurants, libraries, camps, and other places where people congregate are both at risk for a large-scale measles exposure some day, and much less equipped to respond if it occurs.
+Most schools, community centers, public transit systems, restaurants, libraries, camps, and other places where people congregate are at risk for a large-scale measles exposure some day, and these places are much less equipped to respond if that happens.
 But there are opportunities for local leaders in all these spaces to become better prepared.

 ## Understand what to expect in your community